ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Background

 \subsection{American Fuzzy Lop (AFL)}

-AFL is a coverage-guided fuzzer widely used for testing general-purpose software.
-The software under test can be fuzzed by multiple AFL fuzzers concurrently for fast coverage growth.
-Each fuzzer in this setting uses a different policy for mutating and scheduling test cases, while a main fuzzer coordinates all the fuzzers.
-If AFL cannot run the software in the host environment, it emulates the software with QEMU \cite{qemu}.
-AFL users may write a {\em fuzzing harness} to adjust the emulation setup and define how the software interprets a test case.
-A rehosting-based firmware fuzzer is typically built upon AFL, with a customized harness that tackles the differences between ES firmware and general-purpose software.
+AFL \cite{afl, aflpp} is a popular coverage-guided fuzzer for general-purpose software.
+It can test software by running multiple fuzzing instances in parallel and coordinating them via the main instance to speed up coverage growth.
+Each instance may adopt a different policy for mutating and scheduling test cases.
+If AFL cannot run the software in the host environment, it emulates the software with QEMU \cite{qemu} or Unicorn \cite{unicorn}.
+Users may provide a {\em fuzzing harness} to specify the emulation setup and the software's interpretation of a test case.
+Most rehosting-based firmware fuzzers mutate and schedule test cases with AFL, and translate each test case into a sequence of firmware--peripheral interactions via a customized harness.

-Google archived the original AFL codebase \cite{afl}, while AFL++ \cite{aflpp}, a fork maintained by the open-source community, still accepts feature requests and code updates.
-Some fuzzing options are only available in AFL++.
-For example, AFL++ can use Unicorn \cite{unicorn} as the emulator to fuzz a firmware binary.
-This option requires no code instrumentation, offers greater flexibility in emulation setup than QEMU, and has been adopted by recent firmware fuzzers.